They opened a Haitian food truck. Then they were told, ‘Go back to your own country,’ lawsuit says - WTOP News

 They initially worked in a poultry processing plant.
 But in 2019, the couple opened the Eben-Ezer Variety Market in Parksley.

 The food truck opened in June on the store’s property after the couple passed a state health inspection and obtained a $30 business license, their lawsuit stated.
-But Nicholson, the councilman, allegedly complained the food truck would hurt restaurants that buy equipment from his appliance store.
+But Henry Nicholson, the council member, allegedly complained the food truck would hurt restaurants that buy equipment from his appliance store.

 Nicholson cut the water line, causing $1,300 in spoiled food, the lawsuit said, and then tried to block a food shipment and screamed: “Go back to your own country!” when Bastien confronted him.